stipple-effect/stipple-effect.github.io/faq.md

     </div>
 </div>

-Additionally, Stipple Effect is still a very young program.
-Programs like Aseprite and Pixelorama have been in development for years, and will probably receive major updates at a slower rate than Stipple Effect in the foreseeable future.
+Additionally, *Stipple Effect* is still a very young program.
+Programs like *Aseprite* and *Pixelorama* have been in development for years, and will probably receive major updates at a slower rate than *Stipple Effect* in the foreseeable future.

-### **Q: Why does Stipple Effect use its own scripting language?
+### **Q: Why does _Stipple Effect_ use its own scripting language?
 I don't want to learn a whole programming language for a single program.**

-A: These were the priorities for scripts when it came time to implement scripting in Stipple Effect:
+A: These were the priorities for scripts when it came time to implement scripting in *Stipple Effect*:

 * quick, succinct and easy to write
 * expressive and easy to read